-You have the right to the use of University facilities.
-You have the responsibility to:
+You have the RIGHT to the use of University facilities.
+You have the RESPONSIBILITY to:

-- i. respect posted hours and limits on entry where such conditions exist; - ii. confine smoking only to areas designed for that purpose; - iii. not destroy, tamper with, deface or vandalize, monopolize, unlawfully access, remove or possess property not your own, including, but not limited to, Library material, computing facilities, telecommunication systems, and emergency telephones; - iv. abide by the University's policy and guidelines related to all University computing and networking facilities; and - v. not remove, possess or tamper with University fire protection equipment. - Refer to the University's Acceptable Use Policy and Guidelines on Computing, available electronically on Griff or from CSS.
+- i. respect posted hours and limits on entry where such conditions exist; - ii. confine smoking only to areas designed for that purpose; - iii. not destroy, tamper with, deface or vandalize, monopolize, unlawfully access, remove or possess property not your own, including, but not limited to, Library material, computing facilities, telecommunication systems, and emergency telephones; - iv. not discharge, tamper with or operate any fire prevention or detection equipment for any purpose other than the control of fire.
+(For students found guilty of offences under this section, mandatory minimum penalties apply.)